marcluettecke/data_science_engineering_blog_post/write_up.md

 We can see the first five observations of the data and the overall shape of the data: (100, 3).

-We do not want to train our model on the same data that we will eventually benchmark it against, so we need to split the data into a training and a test data set - we will aim for a standard 80:20 split.
+Training and testing the data on the same observations lead to unrepresentative self-fulfilling prophecies, so we need to split the data into training and test data sets - we will aim for a standard 80:20 split.

 ```python
 training = data[:80]